IS-0001.a - Emergency Manager: An Orientation to the Position

 Emergency management must be integrated into daily decisions, not just during times of disasters.
 Integrated emergency management:

-- Is a way of thinking about emergency management as a joint enterprise among government, key community partners, nongovernmental organizations, and the private sector.
+- Is a way of thinking about emergency management as a joint enterprise among the whole community among government, key community partners, nongovernmental organizations, and the private sector.

 - Embodies an all-threats/hazards approach to the direction, control, and coordination of disasters regardless of their location, size, or complexity.